unicitynetwork/.github/profile/README.md

 All blockchain designs Bitcoin, Ethereum, L1s L2s, rollups, sidechains etc. have followed the same core design principle for the last 17 years.
 There is a an append-only shared ledger of assets with computation happening sequentially on assets in the same shared statespace, leading inevitably to competition for resources.
 Unicity is a fundamental redesign.
 All assets exist off-chain, and each asset is its own ledger with only aggregate state transitions recorded on-chain.
 This architectural shift unlocks off-chain computation giving orders of magnitude higher throughput and massively reduced friction for users, developers and agents.

-### How to Stat Mining in 5 minutes
+### How to Start Mining in 5 minutes
-Generate a wallet a mining address in one click using the offline wallet here https://unicitynetwork.github.io/offlinewallet/ Download the binary or build the miner client from source here https://github.com/unicitynetwork/alpha-miner Follow the instructions in alpha-miner to connect to a mining pool.
+Generate a wallet and mining address in one click using the offline wallet here https://unicitynetwork.github.io/offlinewallet/
+Download the binary or build the miner client from source here https://github.com/unicitynetwork/alpha-miner Follow the instructions in alpha-miner to connect to a mining pool.